florimondmanca/limier/docs/concepts.rst

     >>> add("foo", "2")
     ConversionError: {"x": "invalid literal for int() with base 10: 'foo'"}

-Finally, since `punctuate` is a decorator, it can also be used as a regular function:
+Finally, since `deduce` is a decorator, it can also be used as a regular function:

 .. code-block:: python

     from typing import Callable

-    from deduce import punctuate
+    from deduce import deduce

     def do_stuff(func: Callable):
-        punctuated = punctuate(func)
+        deducted = deduce(func)
-        # Do something with the punctuated function…
+        # Do something with the deducted function…